openhab/openhab-docs/developers/governance.md

 - sync with other maintainer teams wrt cross-team changes
 - announce important news in the community

 In general, a maintainer team is free to define its own rules of how the work in the team is organized, e.g. what is required for a PR to be accepted.
-Those rules should be written down as a pinned discussion on the GitHub team page, see [this one](https://github.com/orgs/openhab/teams/2-x-add-ons-maintainers) as an example.
+Those rules should be written down as a pinned discussion on the GitHub Discussions page, see [this one](https://github.com/openhab/openhab-addons/discussions/14694) as an example.

-A [couple of rules](https://github.com/orgs/openhab/teams/maintainers/discussions/1) must be followed by all maintainer teams, they ensure that there's some consistency in the workflows across the different repositories.
+A [couple of rules](https://github.com/openhab/openhab-distro/discussions/1505) must be followed by all maintainer teams, they ensure that there's some consistency in the workflows across the different repositories.

 ### Maintainer Elections